Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

 4. **Change the current working directory to the root directory**.
 The current working directory inherited from the parent could be on a mounted file system.
 Since daemons normally exist until the system is rebooted, if the daemon stays on a mounted file system, that file system cannot be unmounted.
 Alternatively, some daemons might change the current working directory to a specific location where they will do all their work.
 For example, a line printer spooling daemon might change its working directory to its spool directory.

-5. Unneeded file descriptors should be closed.
+5. **Unneeded file descriptors should be closed**.
 This prevents the daemon from holding open any descriptors that it may have inherited from its parent (which could be a shell or some other process).
 We can use our open_max function (Figure 2.17) or the getrlimit function (Section 7.11) to determine the highest descriptor and close all descriptors up to that value.

-6. Some daemons open file descriptors 0, 1, and 2 to /dev/null so that any library routines that try to read from standard input or write to standard output or standard error will have no effect.
-Since the daemon is not associated with a terminal device, there is nowhere for output to be displayed, nor is there anywhere to receive input from an interactive user.
+6. **Some daemons open file descriptors 0, 1, and 2 to /dev/null so that any library routines that try to read from standard input or write to standard output or standard error will have no effect.** Since the daemon is not associated with a terminal device, there is nowhere for output to be displayed, nor is there anywhere to receive input from an interactive user.
 Even if the daemon was started from an interactive session, the daemon runs in the background, and the login session can terminate without affecting the daemon.
 If other users log in on the same terminal device, we wouldn’t want output from the daemon showing up on the terminal, and the users wouldn’t expect their input to be read by the daemon.

 Figure 13.2 The BSD syslog facility